 Pairing the GoPro Cameras with the Smart Remote

 The process for pairing the camera to the remote varies between models.
-Sometimes the process is very similar, such as between the HERO7 Black and the HERO6 Black.
+Sometimes the process is very similar, such as between the HERO8 Black and the HERO7 Black.
 But others, like the HERO4 Black and the Session models, use a different process.
 Rather than lay out each individually here, I’d recommend checking out the how-to guides I’ve put together for specific models:

 There’s no bulk way to pair the cameras to the remote–you’ll have to do each individually.
 So it can be a bit tedious.
 But as you finish pairing one camera, the remote will give you the option to connect another.

-But the good news is that once the remote and camera are paired the first time, it’s quicker to connect them after that.
+But the good news is that once the remote and camera are paired the first time, it’s much quicker to establish the connection after that.